UloE-G/Athletes-Corner/README.md

 **Returns Page**

-- This page allows user to make a returns item request.
+- This page allows users to make a return item request.

 - This helps user give us a good outlook on why they want to return their order.